Jianglin954/Awesome-papers-in-the-fileds-of-CV-ML-PR-DM/README.md

 1. **Differentiable Graph Module (DGM) for Graph Convolutional Networks.** *Anees Kazi et al, IEEE TPAMI 2023.* [[PDF]](https://ieeexplore.ieee.org/document/9763421) [[Author]](https://campar.in.tum.de/Main/AneesKazi.html)
 Notes: The current GNNs are often restricted to the transductive setting and rely on the assumption that underlying graph is known and fixed.
 This paper proposes **Differentiable Graph Module (DGM)** that infers the graph directly from the data.
-Specifically, DGM is a learnable function that predicts edge probabilities in the graph which are optimal for the downstream task. **Latent Graph**: the graph itself is not be explicitly given.
+Specifically, DGM is a learnable function that predicts edge probabilities in the graph which are optimal for the downstream task.
+For discrete DGM, the authors construct a sparse $k$-degree graph by using the **Gumbel-Top-$k$** trick to sample edges from the probabilities.
+The sampling scheme, however, does not allow the gradient of the downstream classification loss function to flow through the graph prediction branch.
+To solve this issue, a compound loss is designed which rewards edges involved in a correct classification and penalizes edges that led to misclassification. **Latent Graph**: the graph itself is not be explicitly given.